 Cal Grant A & B

-Cal Grant A is a state sponsored program designed to assist low-and middle-income students with tuition and fees.
+Cal Grant A is a state-sponsored program designed to assist low and middle-income students with tuition and fees.
 Cal Grant A is awarded to undergraduate students who have not earned a bachelor's degree or professional degree.

-Students interested in applying for a 2012/2013 Cal Grant must file a FAFSA and a GPA Verification Form by the March 2, 2012 deadline.
-Current students with a Cal Grant award who wish to renew their eligibility must file a renewal FAFSA 2012-2013 (available on line beginning January 1, 2012 at www.fafsa.gov) by March 2, 2012.
-Please keep in mind that the USF FAFSA priority deadline for new undergraduates is Feb 1st, which is earlier than the March 2 deadline for Cal grants.
-Eligibility for renewal of a Cal Grant award each year.
+Students interested in applying for a first-time Cal Grant must file a FAFSA and a GPA Verification Form by March 2 prior to the start of the next academic year.
+Applicants who are ineligible to file the FAFSA due to citizenship status should file the California Dream Act application by March 2 for Cal grant consideration.
+Current students with a Cal Grant award who wish to renew their eligibility must file a FAFSA renewal (available online beginning January 1) or California Dream Act application (if ineligible to file the FAFSA) by March 2 prior to the start of the next academic year.
+Please keep in mind that the University of San Francisco FAFSA priority deadline for new undergraduates is February 1, which is earlier than the March 2 deadline for Cal grants.
+The California Student Aid Commission (CSAC) will determine eligibility for renewal of a Cal Grant award each year.